Michael Joseph Wacha

 Less than a year after having been drafted, he made his major league debut with the Cardinals on May 30, 2013 as the starting pitcher against the Kansas City Royals.
 He had a great debut, giving up only 1 run on 2 hits and no walks while striking out 6 in 7 innings.
 He left with a 2-1 lead but had a no-decision as the Royals rallied for three runs against Mitchell Boggs and Victor Marte in the 9th inning for a 4-2 win.
 Wacha also got his first major league hit that day, singling off Jeremy Guthrie.
 He was the second first-rounder from the 2012 draft to make his big league debut, following Kevin Gausman by only a week.
 He earned his first major league win on June 11th when he defeated the New York Mets, 9-2, after giving up a pair of 1st-inning runs.
 He was sent back to AAA on June 14th, when Jake Westbrook came off the disabled list.
 He was named the best player for the Pacific Coast League in the 2013 AAA All-Star Game as he retired all five batters he faced.
 Back with the Cardinals in early August, Wacha was used as a reliever for the remainder of that month before returning to the starting rotation in September.
 His record stood at 3-1, 3.21 when he flirted with history in his 9th start on September 24th.
 Facing the Washington Nationals, he had only allowed three baserunners when entered the 9th inning, two on walks and one who reached on an error.
 He retired the first two batters of the inning as Steve Lombardozzi grounded out and Denard Span was called out on strikes - Wacha's 9th K of the game - but Ryan Zimmerman spoiled the no-hit bid with a ball that bounced over Wacha's head and settled on the grass behind the mound; SS Pete Kozma attempted to grab the ball bare-handed and throw to 1B David Adams all in one motion, but the throw was late and pulled Adams off the bag.
 Having reached 112 pitches, Wacha was removed from the game and Trevor Rosenthal got the last out in a 2-0 win.

 That outstanding performance convinced Cardinals manager Mike Matheny to insert Wacha in his starting rotation in the postseason, and the choice proved to be inspired.
 In Game 4 of the NLDS, with the Cards facing elimination at the hands of the Pittsburgh Pirates, Michael gave up only one hit in 7 1/3 innings - a solo homer by Pedro Alvarez - and won, 2-1.
 He then pitched 6 2/3 innings of scoreless ball in Game 2 of the NLCS to defeat Clayton Kershaw and the Los Angeles Dodgers, 1-0, and in Game 6, pitched another 7 shutout innings, allowing only two hits, as the Cards won, 9-0, to punch their ticket into the 2013 World Series.
 Wacha was named the MVP of the NLCS in recognition of his two excellent starts.
+He continued his amazing postseason by winning Game 2 of the World Series, 4-2, over the Boston Red Sox, but was the loser when the Sox clinched the title with a 4-1 win in Game 6.

 - 2013 NLCS MVP